 If you don’t have a whole lot of of time to devote to the pre-installation process, just be sure to backup the data on your phone.
 Data loss issues are fairly rare, but they can happen.

-The current list of iOS 14 problems includes abnormal battery drain, issues with iOS 14’s widgets, crashes, connectivity issues, UI lag, Wi-Fi problems, various problems with first and third-party apps, issues with Face ID, Exchange issues, and more.
+The current list of iOS 14 problems includes abnormal battery drain, issues with Widgets, crashes, connectivity issues, UI lag, Wi-Fi problems, various problems with first and third-party apps, issues with Face ID, Exchange issues, and more.

 If you’re feeling nervous about an upgrade, you might want to hang back and wait for Apple’s next batch of bug fixes.

-If you’re already running iOS 14.2, and you’re having issues with the software, have a look at our fixes for the most common iOS 14 problems.
+If your device is already running iOS 14.6, and you’re having issues with the software, have a look at our fixes for the most common iOS 14 problems.

-If you move your iPhone XS or iPhone XS Max to iOS 14.2, and you don’t like the software’s performance, note that you can no longer downgrade your phone’s software.
+If you move your iPhone XS or iPhone XS Max to iOS 14.6, and you don’t like the software’s performance, you can try downgrading.

-Apple has stopped signing on iOS 14.1 which means you can drop your phone’s software back in an attempt to improve its performance.
-You can’t downgrade back to iOS 14.0.1, iOS 14.0, or iOS 13 either.
+Apple is currently signing on iOS 14.5.1 which means you can drop your phone’s software back in an attempt to improve its performance.

 If you’re unfamiliar with the downgrade process, take a look at our guide.